marked-gil/discover-asia/README.md

 ___
 ## Design Wireframes
 ___
 The following are the schematic blueprints, or wireframes, used to build this website.
-And these wireframes were created using [Balsamiq](https://balsamiq.com/).
+These wireframes were created using [Balsamiq](https://balsamiq.com/).

 ### HOME PAGE